Deakin University has featured prominently in the Australian Research Council (ARC) Linkage Project scheme awards for funding commencing in 2014.

 “I congratulate all the researchers involved,” said Deakin Deputy Vice-Chancellor (Research) Professor Lee Astheimer.

-The objectives of Linkage Projects are to:
+The objectives of the Linkage Projects scheme are to promote: